oddbird/oddleventy/content/work/coachhub.md

       to help the entire team communicate consistently and write code that integrates smoothly.
 summary: |
-  A custom application that
-  integrates with the ORCAS suite of self-management tools -- providing video chat, in-app messaging, public Q&A, webinars, and support groups.
+  A custom application we designed and developed with the ORCAS team -- integrating their suite of self-management tools.
+  We built in support for video chat, in-app messaging, public Q&A, webinars, file sharing, health assesments, and more.
-  Used (with white-label branding) by the
-  US Coast Guard, Military, and National Institutes of Health.
+  The app has been used internally by the **US Coast Guard**, **Military**, and **National Institutes of Health**.
 ---

 {% import 'quotes.macros.njk' as quotes %}